 What the doctor does:

 Doctors first ask questions about the person's symptoms and medical history and then do a physical examination.
-What they find during the history and physical examination often suggests a cause of eye redness and the tests that may need to be done (see Table 4: Symptoms of Eye Disorders: Some Causes and Features of Eye Redness).
+What they find during the history and physical examination often suggests a cause of eye redness and the tests that may need to be done (see see Some Causes and Features of Eye Redness).

 Pain together with nausea or vomiting or halos around lights is a potentially serious combination of symptoms.
 These symptoms often occur in acute closed-angle glaucoma.
 Pain and sensitivity to light may indicate a disorder of the cornea, such as a scratch or a foreign object.
 An absence of pain and sensitivity to light may indicate a disorder of the conjunctiva.